FieldRoboticsLab/FixedWing_UAV_for_Aerial_Mapping/README.md

 #  FixedWing_UAV_for_Aerial_Mapping
 ---

-This repository presents the codes used in the article titled as "Design and Implementation of a Low-Cost and Open-Source Fixed-Wing UAV for Aerial Mapping".
+This repository presents the codes used in the article titled as "Aerial Mapping with a Low-Cost and Open-Source Fixed-Wing UAV".
 This repository consists of three different packages:

 * GroundStation